 Roth 401(k)s and Roth IRAs are also tax-advantaged, but in a different way.
 Although you pay taxes up front, the earnings you make in Roth accounts are completely tax-free.
 That means you won’t have to pay taxes when you make withdrawals in retirement.
 Aim to save as much as you can afford in your retirement accounts every year, but be mindful of the contribution limits.

 If you have a 401(k), your employer may provide a matching incentive.
 Make sure you contribute enough of your own money to take full advantage of any and all matching incentives.
+After all, a company match is a guaranteed 100% return on investment.

 If your money is in a traditional 401(k) or IRA, all of your withdrawals will be taxable during retirement.
 That means the gross amount in those accounts is not the same as the amount that will be withdrawn when you retire.
 Make sure the amount you expect to have access to each year includes any taxes you may have to pay on your earnings.